globulario/tutorials/README.md

 Globular comes with its own administration console, which allows you to configure various server settings.
 The console is a comprehensive application that enables you to manage resources, access permissions, users, groups, roles, file permissions, and much more.
 For a detailed presentation of the console application, I recommend reading this [article](https://medium.com/@dave.courtois60/here-comes-globular-5dee34eb52f8).

 To access the console application, simply navigate to the following link: [http://localhost:8080](http://localhost:8080).
 If needed, you can replace 'localhost' with your computer name to access the server from your local network.
 Further tutorials will provide more detailed information on the required functionality.

+# Configuration
+Network applications require a significant amount of configuration, and Globular is no exception.
+The configurations for Globular are stored in the file '/etc/config/config.json'.
+Additionally, you can read server configurations from the following HTTP address: [http://localhost:8080/config](http://localhost:8080/config).

+The first thing to configure is the Name of your server.
+By default, your computer hostname is used as the server name.
+However, you can change it to a name of your choice.
+Keep in mind that the server name will be part of the URL, so ensure it follows the syntax and character rules for correct display.

+The second property to configure is the Domain.
+Similar to the server name, the domain will be used in the URL.
+You will also need to configure the domain with your DNS provider, such as GoDaddy, for example.
+More information on using HTTPS will be provided later.

+To access Globular from your local network, you need to configure ports.
+By default, Globular uses the HTTP port 8080 and the port range [10000:10100].
+Each Globular service requires two ports: one for the service itself and one for its reverse-proxy.
+As there are currently 28 services, a minimum of 56 ports are required within the range.
+Ensure that these ports are available and not being used by any other application.
+You can change the port range as desired, but make sure there are enough ports available to run all services; otherwise, your server will behave erratically.